 5. We help take care of our school so that everyone can enjoy being here.

 We believe that children need to take responsibility for their actions.
-Our discipline policy reflects this, placing a large emphasis on rewarding appropriate work and behaviour.
-Wherever possible we will involve parents in the reward process by sending home certificates, sending a ParentMail or a mentioning in the weekly Newsletter.
+Our behaviour policy reflects this, placing a large emphasis on rewarding appropriate work and behaviour.
+Wherever possible we will involve parents in the reward process by sending home certificates and celebrating successes in our weekly newsletters.

 We consider bullying to be repeated behaviour that makes others feel uncomfortable, threatened or distressed.
 This can be physical, verbal or emotional.
 Whilst occurrences in our school are extremely rare they are dealt with firmly, quickly and sensitively.
 The exact response would, of course, depend on the nature of the bullying however in all circumstance parents of the children concerned would be notified.
 We will take action to resolve any problem.